 Students in all of the programs within the School of Planning, Public Policy and Management have the opportunity to benefit from our globally-focused faculty and courses, our collaboration with the UO School of Global Studies and Languages, and studying or interning abroad.
-Students considering study abroad or international internship must consult with appropriate advising (UG Program Director or DSGN student services) to see if and how those opportunities would support their programs of study.
+Students considering study abroad or international internship must consult with appropriate advising (UG Program Director or DSGN Academic Advising) to see if and how those opportunities would support their programs of study.

 PPPM Field of Interest in Global Sustainability and Development

 The following PPPM courses comprise our internationally-focused field of interest in Global Sustainability and Development:

 PPPM 360 International Public Policy

 Prof. Patricia Lambert